 - Student ID-Students will be required to pay \$10 for a replacement ID.
-See the Identification Card section of this handbook for more information about student ID cards. - Room key-Each student will be required to pay a \$75 key/room deposit.
-The deposit is refundable when the key is returned if the room is not damaged.
-If the key is lost, the key/room deposit will cover the cost of changing the lock and the student will be required to pay the difference to keep the full \$75 deposit in their account.
+See the Identification Card section of this handbook for more information about student ID cards. - Room key-The cost of replacing a room key is \$75.
+If a student loses their room key, staff will give them a grace period of two weeks to find it.
+If the key is not found in that time, the key will be replaced and \$75 will be added to the student's balance.